 There are 3 main types of grants:

-- a valid will was written, and an executor named in the will is applying.
-This is known as a ‘grant of probate’.
+- Probate – a valid will was written, and an executor named in the will is applying for the grant.

 Fixed Fee Probate Application Service

 The process for getting probate can be complicated.
 You must advertise, complete a number of legal documents and file those documents with the Supreme Court.

 When executors are administering an estate, they often need legal help to apply to the Supreme Court for probate.